§ 27-7-2.1. Uninsured motorist coverage.

 (c) For the purposes of this section:

-(1) "Policy insuring against loss" means a policy which provides primary coverage for the insured motor vehicle; and
+(1) “Policy insuring against loss” means a policy that provides primary coverage for the insured motor vehicle; and

 (2) “Property damage” means injury to or destruction of the insured vehicle, including its loss of use and any property, excluding business property, owned by the insured while contained in the insured vehicle.